stroiman/respect/README.md

 ## Installation

 This guide will help you get `Respect` and having a test-watcher setup.
-In addition to `Repect`, you need these two packages:
+In addition to `Respect`, you need these two packages:
  * `nodemon` - This package implements file system watcher functionality.
  * `npm-run-all` - (optional) Allows us to easily run build and tests from one npm command.

 ```
-npm install --save-dev respect
+npm install --save-dev re-respect
 npm install --save-dev nodemon
 npm install --save-dev npm-run-all
 ```